EllieMakin/CompSci/mlrd/labNotebook.md

 ### Additional questions

 Reducing the number of samples increases the p-value, since a broader range of scores is more likely on a smaller test set.

+## Task 5: Cross-validation and test sets

+### Step 1: Data split

+I made sure that each of the folds was the same size by checking if it was the correct size, and if it was then I tried assigning it to the next fold instead.

+### Step 2: Cross-validation

+### Step 3: Evaluation on held-out data

+### Step 4: The Wayne Rooney effect

+### Step 5 (not part of tester)